ssmujtaba/healthcare_analytics/README.md

 # Healthcare Dataset Analysis

-Welcome to my **Healthcare Dataset Analysis Portfolio!** This project demonstrates my proficiency in **SQL** for analyzing healthcare data.
+Welcome to my **Healthcare Dataset Analysis Portfolio!** This project demonstrates my proficiency in **SQL** and **Python** for analyzing healthcare data.
 Below, you'll find the project objectives, key insights, and links to the dataset and code.

 ---